shannonmoeller/handlebars-wax/README.md

     // }
 ```

-## Compiling and Rendering
+## Context and Rendering

-Data is exposed to templates that are compiled by `handlebars-wax` as a [parent frame][frame] of data passed to the template function.
+Data is exposed to templates that are compiled by `handlebars-wax` as the [`@root`][root] context and as a [parent frame][frame] of data passed to the template function.
 You may compile strings, or recompile template functions.

 ```js
 var compiledTemplate = handlebars.compile('{{foo}} {{bar}}');